On Z2 harmonic functions on $\mathbb{R}^2$ and the polynomial Pell's equation: Properties of harmonic functions

 Consider the following space:\\

-Suppose $f$ is a smooth $Z2$ function such that $1 - |f| = 0$ far away from the origin and that $|f|$ extends continuously to $K$ by setting $|f| = 0$ on $K$.
-Then we define the $M$ ``norm" of $f$ to be its Dirichlet energy:
+Suppose $f$ is a smooth $\mathbb{Z}_2$ function such that $1 - |f| = 0$ far away from the origin and that $|f|$ extends continuously to $K$ by setting $|f| = 0$ on $K$.
+Then we define the $M$ ``norm" of $f$ as its Dirichlet energy:

-The space of the completion of the above type of smooth $Z2$ functions under the $M$ norm is still denoted as $M$.
+The space of completion of the above type of smooth $\mathbb{Z}_2$ functions under the $M$ norm is still denoted as $M$.

 Note that if $f \in M$, then by Sobolev embedding, the $L^{\frac{2n}{n-2}}(X)$ norm of $1 - |f|$ is bounded up to a constant by $||f||_M$.
 As a corollary, $f$ also has finite $L^2(B)$ norm for any ball $B$ whose closure is in $X$.\\